ppy/osu-wiki/news/2017-12-03-osu-idol-2017-finals-community-voting-results.md

 date: 2017-12-03 12:00:00 +0000
 ---

-We have reached another year of osu!idol to an end.
+Another year of osu!idol to an end.
 With a spectacular 12281 votes in total, this beats last year's voting by a lightyear!
 Thanks everyone for taking part in the [community voting](https://osu.ppy.sh/community/contests/57)!
 Now let's get to what we're all here for - results!

 ![](/wiki/shared/news/2017-12-03-osu-idol-2017-finals-community-voting-results/banner.jpg)